 BACKGROUND

-Crohn’s disease (CD) is a complex disorder resulting from the interaction of genetic, environmental, and microbial factors.
+Crohn’s disease (CD) is a complex disorder resulting from the interaction of genetic, environmental and microbial factors.
 The pathogenic process may potentially affect any segment of the gastrointestinal tract, but a selective location in the terminal ileum was reported in 50% of patients.

 AIM

-To characterize clinical sub-phenotypes (colonic and/or ileal) within the same disease, in order to identify new therapeutic targets.
+To characterize clinical sub-phenotypes (colonic and/or ileal) within the same disease in order to identify new therapeutic targets.

 METHODS

-Consecutive 14 patients undergoing surgery for ileal CD were recruited for this study.
-Peripheral blood samples from each patient were collected and the main polymorphisms of the gene Card15/Nod2 (R702W, G908R, and 1007fs) were analyzed in each sample.
+Fourteen consecutive patients undergoing surgery for ileal CD were recruited for this study.
+Peripheral blood samples from each patient were collected and the main polymorphisms of the gene Card15/Nod2 (R702W, G908R and 1007fs) were analyzed in each sample.
 In addition, tissue samples were taken both from the tract affected by CD and from the apparently healthy and disease-free margins (internal controls).
 We used a multiplex gene assay in specimens obtained from patients with ileal localization of CD to evaluate the simultaneous expression of 24 genes involved in the pathogenesis of the disease.
-We also processed surgery gut samples with routine light microscopy (LM) and transmission electron microscopy (TEM) techniques to evaluate their structural and ultrastructural features.
+We also processed surgery gut samples with routine light microscopy and transmission electron microscopy techniques to evaluate their structural and ultrastructural features.

 RESULTS

-We found a significant increase of Th17 (IL17A and IL17F, IL 23R and CCR6) and Th1 (IFN-) gene expression in inflamed mucosa compared to non-inflamed sites of 14 CD patients.
-DEFB4 and HAMP, two genes coding for antimicrobial peptides, were also strongly activated in inflamed ileal mucosa, suggesting the overwhelming stimulation of epithelial cells by commensal microbiota.
-IFN- and CCR6 were more expressed in inflamed mucosa of CD patients with ileal localization compared with patients with colonic localization suggesting a more aggressive inflammation process in this site.
-Morphological analysis of the epithelial lining of Lieberkün crypts disclosed enhanced release activity from goblet mucocytes, whereas the lamina propria contained numerous cells pertaining to various lines.
+We found a significant increase of Th17 (IL-17A, IL-17F, IL-23R and CCR6) and Th1 (IFN-) gene expression in inflamed mucosa compared to non-inflamed sites of 14 CD patients.
+DEFB4 and HAMP, two genes coding for antimicrobial peptides, were also strongly activated in inflamed ileal mucosa suggesting the overwhelming stimulation of epithelial cells by commensal microbiota.
+IFN- and CCR6 were more expressed in inflamed mucosa of CD patients with ileal localization compared with patients with colonic localization suggesting a more aggressive inflammation process in this site.
+Morphological analysis of the epithelial lining of Lieberkühn crypts disclosed enhanced release activity from goblet mucocytes, whereas the lamina propria contained numerous cells pertaining to various lines.

 CONCLUSION